This Week in Amateur Radio (LPFM)

 * Working Amateur Radio Satellites with Bruce Paige, KK5DO – AMSAT Satellite News

-* Foundations of Amateur Radio with Onno Benschop VK6FLAB, will present us with some Random Serendipity.
+* Foundations of Amateur Radio with Onno Benschop VK6FLAB, will tell us about The ARRL Incident of May 2024, A Year Later.

 * The DX Corner with Bill Salyers, AJ8B with all the latest news on DXpeditions, DX, upcoming radio sport contests, and more